 Shoes are designed to be functional (for sports, specific types of work, etc), trendy, stylish, and to complement your wardrobe.
-Unfortunately, they can also become a source of knee pain.
+Unfortunately, in some cases, they could become a source for problems.
 If you make the wrong choice, especially for shoes that you wear on a regular basis, you may be in for a world of hurt later on.
-Keep reading to discover whether your shoes are causing your knee pain.
+Can shoes cause knee pain?
+Keep reading to find out.

-When you wear the wrong type of shoes, they put an excessive amount of stress on the cartilage, ligaments, and kneecap, causing wear and tear of the knee joints and the surrounding areas.
+Unfortunately, the answer is yes.
+When you wear the wrong type of shoes, they put an excessive amount of stress on the cartilage, ligaments, and kneecap, which then causes wear and tear of the knee joints and the surrounding areas.
 Why is that?
 Before we get into that, it’s important to understand the basic anatomy of the knee.

 First, you have the femur or thighbone and the tibia which is found in the lower leg and these form the hinge joint in the knee.
 There are also shock absorbers between the two bones and many ligaments connecting the two bones.
 When you have a proper alignment of the bones, it evenly distributes pressure throughout the structures that support the knee joint.
 But if the bones become misaligned, some structures receive more pressure than others.
 The type of shoes you wear can change the position of your feet, and this affects the position of the knee joints, causing either more comfort or more pain.
 For more information on this subject, we invite you to watch the following video:

 Shoes That Could Be Causing Your Knee Pain